“Story” and “storytelling” have become buzzy.

 So if we’re going to talk about “stories” and “storytelling” in marketing, let’s be real.

-A press release announcing your latest news or greatest achievements is not a story.
+A press release announcing your newest building or latest award is not a story.

 A blog post recapping your volunteer work is not a story.

-A case study of your recent work is not a story.
+A case study about your technology lab upgrade or latest program is not a story.

 Ask yourself these questions to find out: